 Using Over clause with Partition By clause

-If you want to see student details with maximum marks among all the marks for individual student, you can use Partition By clause with Over Clause as shown in following statement.
+If you want to see the student details along with maximum marks secured in any subject by each student, you can use Partition By clause with Over Clause as shown in following statement.

 SELECT StudId, SubjectId, Marks, MAX(Marks) OVER(PARTITION BY StudID) AS MaxMarks FROM dbo.StudentScoreCard

-As you can see, it returns the student records with maximum marks by individual Students.
+As you can see, it returns the student details along with the maximum marks secured by each students.

 Using Over Clause with SUM aggregation

-Following Statement uses Over Clause with Partition By and returns the total marks by student with student details from table StudentScoreCard.
+Following statement uses Over Clause with Partition By and returns overall total marks by student along with student details from table StudentScoreCard.